jesperkristensen/node-salesforce-connection/README.md

 The function calls the SOAP [login](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_calls_login.htm) method.

-The function returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+The function returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that behaves identically to the promise [returned from the `soap` function](#soap-return).
-If logging in succeeds, the promise will resolve, and `sfConn` will be ready to use.
+When the promise resolves successfully, `sfConn` will be ready to use.
-If logging in fails, the promise will reject with a [`SalesforceSoapError`](#salesforcesoaperror).

 ### Logging in using OAuth